-A Flexible Spending Account, FSA, is a benefit program that allows you to pay for a variety of qualifying expenses.
+A Flexible Spending Account, or FSA, is a benefit program that allows you to pay for a variety of qualifying expenses.
 Your FSA is funded through your pre-tax dollars.
-Your election amount must be predetermined and any unused funds at the end of the plan year are forfeited to your plan sponsor, the University offers two types of Flexible Spending Accounts: Health Care FSA and Dependent Care FSA.
+Your election amount must be predetermined and any unused funds at the end of the plan year are forfeited to your plan sponsor.
+The University offers two types of Flexible Spending Accounts: Health Care FSA and Dependent Care FSA.

 By taking advantage of the FSA, you can: